Supakornn/notebook/content/index.md

 I'm a student at [sit,kmutt](https://sit.kmutt.ac.th/) who loves tinkering with code and learning new things.
 I enjoy software development, cybersecurity (especially CTFs), and exploring different programming languages and frameworks.

 This website is my way of learning in public - sharing what I discover along the way.
-If you found something useful here or want to chat, feel free to reach out on my [X](https://twitter.com/supak0rnn) or [Bluesky](https://bsky.app/profile/supakornn.bsky.social).
+If you found something useful here or want to chat, feel free to reach out on my [X](https://twitter.com/supak0rnn).
 I'd love to connect!

 #### How this works